Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### Loading the digital elevation data

 A mosaic of the data used for this case study has already been created and is provided as a geotiff image online at the address listed with the variable `bucket_dem_fp` below.
 This digital elevation model (DEM) covers the central portion of the southern island of New Zealand.
-The DEM data is from the [ALOS World 3D-30m digital surface model](https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm) [^alos] with approximately 30 m spatial resolution (e.g., {cite}`Tadono2014`).
+The DEM data is from [version 4.1 of the ALOS World 3D-30m digital surface model](https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm) [^alos] with approximately 30 m spatial resolution (e.g., {cite}`Tadono2014`).
 Information about how the data have been processed to produce the mosaic we will use can be found in the {doc}`data for New Zealand section </data/New-Zealand-data>` online.
 We will be using this elevation data to extract and analyze river drainage basins on the western side of the New Zealand Alps.

-To start, we can read in the data using `rioxarray`.
+To start, we can read in the data using `xarray`.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}